pmahnke/mahnke-cocktails/recipe_processed/quarter_century.md

 stars: 3.5
 base_spirits: "Campari, Apricot Liqueur, Absinthe"
 youtube: "S7DGgeFsjyE"
+description: "An original sparkling cocktail that combines the bittersweet notes of Campari and apricot liqueur with a hint of absinthe."
 excerpt: |
   This is an Anders Erickson original cocktail created for New Year's Day, 2025.
 ---